EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ### Classification of attributes in a microdata table
 The attributes in the original microdata table can be classified as:
-- **identifiers**: attributes that uniquely identify a microdata respondent (e.g., SSN uniquely identifies the person with which is associated);
+- **identifiers**: attributes that uniquely identify a microdata respondent (e.g., _SSN_ uniquely identifies the person with which is associated);
-- **quasi-identifiers**: attributes that, in combination, can be linked with external information to reidentify all or some of the respondents to whom information refers or reduce the uncertainty over their identities (e.g., DoB, ZIP, and Sex);
+- **quasi-identifiers**: attributes that, in combination, can be linked with external information to reidentify all or some of the respondents to whom information refers or reduce the uncertainty over their identities (e.g., _DoB_, _ZIP_, and _Sex_);
-- **confidential**: attributes of the microdata table that contain sensitive information (e.g., Disease);
+- **confidential**: attributes of the microdata table that contain sensitive information (e.g., _Disease_);
 - **non confidential**: attributes that the respondents do not consider sensitive and whose release does not cause disclosure.

+The more detailed the information at disposal (e.g., a high number of attributes or a sufficient number of detailed attributes), the higher the chance of being able to re-identify a respondent.

 ----------------------------------------------------------------